joshuakon-git/datatalk/README.md

 - **Smart column selection** prioritises percentage and margin columns when multiple numeric columns are returned, so charts always display the most meaningful metric.
+- **Dynamic metric calculation** means users are not limited to columns that exist in their data.
+The AI understands analytical intent and writes SQL that computes derived metrics such as profit margin, return rate, and growth percentages from raw revenue and cost columns.
 - **GPT-4o-mini** was chosen over GPT-4o for cost efficiency.
   For a data query tool, the smaller model performs well.
 - **Session-based state** stores the schema and query history